Vadesto/SSL_checker/README.md

 ## API:

--not implemented yet.
+- not implemented yet.
 README will be updated later